MicrosoftDocs/msix-docs/msix-src/app-installer/installing-windows10-apps-web.md

 ---

 # Installing Windows 10 apps from a web page

 > [!IMPORTANT]
-> The ms-appinstaller scheme(protocol) has been disabled.
-This means App Installer will not be able to install an app directly from a web server and it will need to be downloaded first.
-Update the link on your website by removing `'ms-appinstaller:?source='` so that the MSIX package or.appinstaller file will be downloaded.
-This may increase the download size for some packages.
-The user can then install the package with App Installer.
+> The *ms-appinstaller* scheme (protocol) has been disabled.
+That means that App Installer won't be able to install an app directly from a web server; instead, the app will need to be downloaded first.
+Update the link on your website by removing `'ms-appinstaller:?source='` so that the MSIX package or `.appinstaller` file will be downloaded.
+That might increase the download size for some packages.
+The user can then install the package by using App Installer.

 Typically, an app needs to be locally available on a device before it can be installed with the App Installer.
 For the web scenario, this means that the user must download the app package from the web server, after which it can be installed with App Installer.
 This is inefficient and wastes disk space, which is why App Installer now has built in features to streamline the process.